What are the Important Things in Your Life

 - Improve Your Life #12: Write Down Your Goals What do you want to achieve in life?
-Create goals from your interests or vice versa create interests out of your goals.
-If you want to lose weight you may become interested in exercising and how body works.
+Create goals from your interests, or vice versa create interests out of your goals.
+If you want to lose weight, you may become interested in exercising and how the body works.

-After giving it a lot of thought I arrived at the conclusion that there are only three general areas of goals to strive for.
+After giving it a lot of thought, I arrived at the conclusion that there are only three general areas of goals to strive for.
 Much like the Maslow’s pyramid of needs your goal areas are hierarchical.
-This means that if the first is not satisfied the next is harder (but not impossible) to achieve.
-First you have to have food and shelter only then can you maintain your health and be active in society.
-In this your goals are inverted version of the Maslow’s pyramid of needs.
+The hierarchy means that if the first is not satisfied the next is harder (but not impossible) to achieve.
+First, you have to have food and shelter only then can you maintain your health and be active in society.
+In this, your goals are an inverted version of the Maslow’s pyramid of needs.
 As with the emergency procedures on an airplane, first put the oxygen mask on yourself and then help others or you will pass out and be of help to no one.

 Finances and spending

 Financial independence is a great enabler in achieving your other goals.
 You will not be too motivated to do anything if you don’t know how to put food on the table tomorrow.
 Don’t get too caught up in trying to earn mountains of cash.
-This may lead to miss out on other parts of your life, as there’s always the next dollar or a million to be earned.
-When setting your basic goals it is important to understand when it’s enough.
+Obsession with money may lead to miss out on other parts of your life, as there’s always the next dollar or a million to be earned.
+When setting your basic goals, it is important to understand when it’s enough.

 On the other side of finances is the spending.
 One of the most important habits you can form in this area is to spend less than you earn.
 Every time you get paid transfer some of the money to the savings account you will not touch.
 10%, 5% or even 1% is OK to start with this habit.
 Transfer money to that account every time you get an unexpected sum of money or a raise.

-Personal development is huge area that includes everything you want for yourself.
+Personal development is a huge area that includes everything you want for yourself.
 It can be health, looks, fitness, education, career, hobbies, self-improvement, things, etc. This is where knowing your interests comes in handy.
 Think about the stuff that makes you happy.
 Reading about history, playing baseball, hiking, advancing in your career… The possibilities are endless but your time is not.
-Make a decision what activities will be a part of your life and ignore the others.
+Decide what activities will be a part of your life and ignore the others.